 Degree, On Campus

-This CCP College Transfer Pathway provides up to 33 credit hours leading to the Associate in Fine Arts in Visual Arts is designed for high school juniors and seniors who wish to begin study toward the Associate in Fine Arts in Visual Arts and a baccalaureate degree in a Fine Arts-Visual Arts.
+This CCP College Transfer Pathway provides up to 33 credit hours leading to the Associate in Fine Arts in Visual Arts and is designed for high school juniors and seniors who wish to begin study toward the Associate in Fine Arts in Visual Arts and a baccalaureate degree in a Fine Arts-Visual Arts.

 This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
 Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.